 understood or appreciated."

-projects specifically designed to facilitate shipments of imported goods through our major seaports, while all but ignoring
+designed to facilitate shipments of imported goods through our major seaports, while all but ignoring the transport needs

 " ...and good Peking duck is all Arnold can hope for. "

 Los Angeles Times, November 13, 2005.
 "With Gov. Arnold Schwarzenegger heading to China this week with

 a handpicked posse of corporate executives, business lobbyists and administration officials, it's pertinent to ask an impertinent

 question: What, apart from self-promotion, is achieved when California's governors globetrot?"